Supercolony-net/Open-Grants-Program/applications/typechain-polkadot.md

 #### Who is your target audience

-Our main target audience is front-end developers, but it can be also used by other blockchain developers for testing their contracts.
+Our main target audience is front-end developers, but it can be also used by other blockchain developers for exploring their contracts.

 ### What need(s) does your project meet?